laravelcity/laravel-navmenu/README.md

 ## Laravel NavMenu

-This package for managing navigations
+This is a package for managing menus